ZhangRui111/RayCloudSim/README.md

 - Research on resource management and scheduling strategies for large-scale distributed systems
 - Research on deployment strategies for specific devices, such as parameter servers in federated learning
 - ...

+**The project has three branches:**

+- **main**:
+    - Retains only the most necessary and core code and functionality, with the highest readability and the smallest codebase.
+    - **PR policy**: Almost no PRs will be accepted, except for those that fix bugs.

+- **dev-open**:
+    - Based on the main branch, it is open to any functional additions and code optimizations.
+    - **PR policy**: Open to any PRs, but the code that overlaps with the main branch must remain consistent.

+- **pre-v0.6.6**:
+    - An early version of the project, used only for backup and has been abandoned.
+    - **PR policy**: No PRs will be accepted.

 ## IV.
 Requirements & Installation